 Our aim is to present evidence and argumentation in support of the claim there is a line of thought leading to a full life guided by the whole-hearted practice of virtue and piety.
 We agree with Butler that society will be better the more people adopt the life of virtue and piety.
 We also claim and attempt to demonstrate this path from mere possibility to determined and intentional living runs through observations on what it means to follow nature, to let your conscience be your guide, to accept the dictates of prudential common sense, and to search scripture for whatever truth you are able to find.

 Before taking up the content of Butler’s religious philosophy, we must provide some details of his life, and make explicit his method.
 We must also stress that no matter how much we admit that Butler was an apologist for the Christian religion, and no matter how much we may take Butler’s side on the issues, we are not presenting in this book an apology for Christianity.
 Neither this book nor any part of it should be taken as a defense of Christianity over or against any other religion, any form of humanism, or the way of life practiced by those who affiliate with no religion.
+We are not apologists for any institution or organization.
+Our point in this book is that those who have made it their business in this life to seek truth will first have to adopt a way of life guided by virtue and piety and then find a way of clearing the path ahead of error, fallacy, and misdirection.
+After a long-term study of Bishop Butler from the point of view of various disciplines, we have concluded that Butler, his editors, his publishers, his scholarly commentators, his lecture-hall teachers, his general readers, and reviewers have put together a package potentially of use to honest inquirers.
+If this material works out for you, we are delighted but not surprised.
+It you find it tedious, useless, and generally much ado about nothing, we are sorry but not surprised.
+If you dismiss the enterprise on the grounds that no one has ever heard of Bishop Butler, we are speechless, but, again, not surprised.